Cross-School Undergraduate Programs

 The Basic Course is a four-course series, usually taken in the freshmen and sophomore years (MLSC-111, 112, 113, 114: Leadership Skills I through IV).
 The MLSC-111, 112, 113, and 114 classes are one credit each.
 The Basic Course trains students in such topics as leadership theory, management skills, time management, and military roles and national objectives.
 In addition, applied topics such as map reading, land navigation, first aid topics, physical fitness and health topics, writing memoranda, giving briefings, and more are also taught.

 There are also Professional Military Education requirements.
 Contracted cadets must take and pass a course in American military history (MLSC-103 worth three credits).
-There are other requirements which may come from the general course offerings at the university and may fulfill both the student's general education (elective) and academic major requirements.
+There are other requirements which may come from the general course offerings at the university and may fulfill both the student's core, elective, and academic major requirements.

 Since all students initially may enroll in ROTC classes, a student wishing to take an upper-level course must seek enrollment approval from the ROTC Director or instructor.
 Prerequisites do exist for upper-level courses.
 Course requirements may be established between the Director of ROTC, and the student to tailor the class to the student's interests and needs.